emergency water storage

 • Boil filtered and settled water vigorously for one minute (at altitudes above one mile, boil for three minutes).

-• To improve the flat taste of boiled water, aerate it by pouring it back and forth from one container to another and allow it to stand for a few hours, or add a pinch of salt for each quart or liter of water boiled.
+• To improve the flat taste of boiled water, aerate it by pouring it back and forth from one container to another and allowing it to stand for a few hours, or add a pinch of salt for each quart or liter of water boiled.

 Bleaching/purifying water: